Fallout 4: Gameplay

-The player may travel with only one companion at a time, although other characters also accompany the player in certain quests.
-For the first time in the series, these companions can interact with the environment on the player character's behalf.
-For example, if the player character does not have required skills to hack a terminal or pick a lock, they can order the companion to do it for them.
+The player may travel with only one companion at a time, although other characters accompany the player in certain quests.
+These companions can interact with the environment on the player character's behalf.
+For example, if the player character does not have the required skills to hack a terminal or pick a lock, they can order the companion to do it for them.
 Any companion present besides Dogmeat will react to certain player actions in one of four ways (love, like, dislike, or hate), which either raises or lowers their "affinity".
 Raising a companion's affinity to 1,000 points will result in them "idolizing" the player and granting a specific perk.
 Partnership with companions is also possible at higher affinities.
-The companion will leave if affinity drops low enough, and some actions can turn them hostile on sight.
+The companion will leave the player‘s service permanently if their affinity drops low enough, and some actions can turn them hostile on sight.

 Plot

 Setting

-Fallout 4 takes place in the year 2287, ten years after the events of Fallout 3 and 210 years after the Great War, a war between the United States and China over natural resources that ended in a nuclear holocaust in 2077.
-The setting is a post-apocalyptic retro-future, covering a region that includes Boston and other parts of New England known as "The Commonwealth".
+Fallout 4 takes place in the year 2287, 10 years after the events of Fallout 3 and 210 years after the Sino-American War, a war between the United States and China over natural resources, which ended via a nuclear holocaust called the Great War.
+The setting is post-apocalyptic, covering a region that includes Boston and other parts of New England known as "the Commonwealth".
 Unlike the previous titles, Fallout 4's story begins on the day the bombs dropped: October 23, 2077.

-The game takes place in an alternate version of history that contains 1940s and 1950s aesthetics such as diners and a drive-in theater and design and technology advance in the directions imagined at that time.
-The resulting universe is thus a retro-futuristic one, where the technology has evolved enough to produce laser weapons, manipulate genes and create nearly-autonomous artificial intelligence, but all within the confines of 1950s' technology such as the widespread use of atomic power and vacuum tubes, as well as having the integrated circuitry of the digital age.
-The architecture, advertisements and general living styles are also depicted to be largely unchanged since the 1950s, while including contemporary products, such as a robotic rocking horse for children in one advertisement, or posters for the underground Vaults that play a central role in the storyline of the game.
+The game takes place in an alternate version of history that features 1940s and 1950s American aesthetics, such as diners and drive-in theaters, while design and technologies advance in the directions imagined during the era.
+The resulting universe is thus a retro-futuristic one, where society has evolved enough to produce laser weapons, manipulate genes, and create nearly-autonomous artificial intelligence, all within the confines of 1950s' technology, such as the widespread use of atomic power and vacuum tubes, as well as having the integrated circuitry of the digital age.
+The architecture, advertisements, and general living styles are depicted to be largely unchanged since the 1950s, while including futuristic products such as robotic rocking horses for children and high-tech fallout shelters known as Vaults.
+Post-war societal currency is based on bottle caps, often simply called "caps".

-There are four main factions that the player can choose to support throughout the story; the Institute, a secretive organization that specializes in the creation of artificial humanoids called "synths", the Brotherhood of Steel, an anti-synth faction hoping to preserve technology in the Commonwealth; the Minutemen, a faction that aims to drive out raiders and other threats out of the Commonwealth; and the Railroad, a secretive organization dedicated to rescuing synths from the Institute.
+There are four main factions that the player can choose to support throughout the story: the Institute, a secretive society stemming from the former Commonwealth Institute of Technology that specializes in the creation of artificial humanoids called "synths"; the Brotherhood of Steel, a quasi-religious paramilitary aiming to regulate the usage of advanced technology; the Minutemen, a militia dedicated to protecting settlements that require help; and the Railroad, an underground organization desiring to rescue synths from the Institute.